nyberry/nyberrysite/blog/moser.md

 These are bread and butter primary care presentations, right?

-You probably won’t be surprised to hear that Patient A's rib pain got better with ibuprofen and time.
+Right.
+Patient A's rib pain got better with ibuprofen and tincture of time.
 Patient B had a chest infection; he felt better after a course of antibiotics.
-Patient C just needed to rest up and to continue taking paracetamol, and perhaps a few more days off work, while she recovered.
+Patient C just needed to rest up and to continue taking paracetamol, and took a few more days off work while she recovered.

 Except actually, no. That's not what happened.

 These are all fake patients, but are based on very real presentations to me or my GP colleagues over the years.

+Patient A in fact had multiple myeloma, a rare form of bone cancer.
+It needs chemotherapy, not ibuprofen.

+Patient B had sarcoidosis, a weird condition where clusters of inflammatory cells called granulomas form in the lungs.
+It needs steroids, not antibiotics.

-Patient A had multiple myeloma.
-Patient B had sarcoidosis.
-And Patient C had leptospirosis entering the second, immune phase.
+And Patient C had Weils disease or leptospirosis entering the second, immune phase.
+This is a very bad thing.
+Her kidneys and liver were failing, as the little bugs wreaked havoc in her bloodstream.
+You can treat it, but you need to recognise it first.

-Happily, all were diagnosed and treated, and I'd like to think lived happily ever after (although not sure this is strictly true of patient A.)
+Happily, all three were diagnosed and treated, and I'd like to think lived happily ever after (although not sure this is strictly true of patient A.)

 Now, clearly bruised ribs and coughs and flu are common.
 Like horses in a field.

 Myeloma, leptospirosis and sarcoidosis, on the other hand - these are not very common things.
 They are in the field of horses, but they are zebras, and it's night-time.

-It would have been easy to walk on by and miss the zebra, but there was something intangible in the air.
+In each case, it would have been easy for the GP to walk on by and miss the zebra.
+But there was something intangible in the air.

-Something that did not quite sit comfortably with the GP's mental model of a horse.
+Something that perhaps did not quite sit comfortably with the GP's mental model of a horse.
 And so they shone an inquisitive torch on it.

 The woman with "flu" had very dark urine- is that normal in flu?
-The grandmother was losing weight, why would that be?
+The older lady was losing weight, why would that be?
 The young guy with the cough, well, this was the first time he’d phoned the surgery in fifteen years, what's that about?

 These dischords, these quirks, these anomalies- whatever they were, they somehow resonated.
 A faint but discernible bell sounding somewhere deep in the subconscious.
 Which led to a particular line of enquiry or action.
 And which in turn led to the full picture becoming clear, accurate diagnosis, and treatment.